-The Industrial designation is intended for a broad range of industry.
+The Industrial designation is intended for the secondary processing of wood products and support industries.

 Light Industrial Designation

 The Light Industrial designation is intended for uses that facilitate recreational activities relating to watercraft, wood processing, value-added wood product manufacturing, artisan businesses and other low-impact light industrial uses.